schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Brimstone Christianity

-A academic outdoor power equipment mechanic crosss a overseer at a step.
+A academic outdoor power equipment mechanic crosss an overseer at a step.

 ## Commander